High-fidelity gate set for exchange-coupled singlet-triplet qubits: Numerics and optimization

-{\em Numerics and optimization} -- We now outline how we determine $\eps_{ij, k}$ which generate a target unitary operation \ut with high-fidelity.
-For given $J_{ij}(t)$ and $\db{ij}$, we first approximate the time-dependent Hamiltonian from \refeq{eq:hj} as piece-wise constant, with time steps chosen sufficiently small to cause negligible errors.
+We now outline how we determine $\eps_{ij, k}$ to generate \ut with high fidelity.
+For given $J_{ij}(t)$ and $\db{ij}$, we approximate the time-dependent Hamiltonian as piece-wise constant, with time steps chosen sufficiently small to cause negligible errors.
 We compute the matrix exponential of the 6-dimensional $m_s = 0$ subspace by direct diagonalization in each time step and obtain the full unitary operator \uf from $t = 0$ to $T$ as a function of $\eps_{ij, k}$ and \db{ij}.
-We define $V_{\mr{c}}$ as the truncation of \uf into the four-dimensional computational subspace so that we can compute coherent leakage \lc as the distance from unitarity, $\lc = 1 - \mathrm{tr}(V_{\mr{c}}^{\dagger}V_{\mr{c}})/4$.
-We also map the operator $V_{\mr{c}}$ to the closest unitary \uc \cite{Keller1975} in the computational subspace with the same global phase as \ut.
-This ensures that the distance from the target gate, $\matdist = \ut - \uc$ is independent of a global phase and does not contain dynamics in the leakage subspace.
+We define $V_{\mr{c}}$ as the truncation of \uf into the four-dimensional computational subspace to compute coherent leakage \lc as the distance from unitarity, $\lc = 1 - \mathrm{tr}(V_{\mr{c}}^{\dagger}V_{\mr{c}})/4$.
+We also map $V_{\mr{c}}$ to the closest unitary \uc \cite{Keller1975} in the computational subspace with the same global phase as \ut.
+This ensures that the distance from \ut, $\matdist = \ut - \uc$ is independent of the dynamics in the leakage subspace and the global phase.

-To evaluate the separate effects of the slow noise contributions, we average over a discrete Gaussian distribution of $\db{ij}$ ($\epsilon_{ij}$) with standard deviation $\sigma_{\mr{\db{}}}$ ($\sigma_{\eps}$), and obtain the quantum process \qpb (\qpes) by computing the unitary generated by \refeq{eq:hj} for each noise offset.
+To evaluate the separate effects of the slow noise contributions, we average over a discrete Gaussian distribution of $\db{ij}$ ($\epsilon_{ij}$) with standard deviation $\sigma_{\mr{\db{}}}$ ($\sigma_{\eps}$), and obtain the quantum process \qpb (\qpes) by computing the unitary generated by the Hamiltonian for each noise offset.
 During gate optimization, we include fast charge noise fluctuations with a white noise spectrum $S_{\epsilon}(f) = S_0$ to obtain the process \qpef in a computationally efficient manner from a Lindblad equation and a Markov approximation.
-We quantify the decoherence from each noise source by $\infid_{\mr{b}} = 1 - \fid(\uc, \qpb)$, $\infid_{\mr{s}} = 1 - \fid(\uc, \qpes)$ and $\infid_{\mr{f}} = 1 - \fid(\uc, \qpef)$, where \fid is the average gate fidelity \cite{Nielsen2002}.
+We quantify the decoherence from each noise source by $\infid_{\mr{b}} = 1 - \fid(\uc, \qpb)$, $\infid_{\mr{s}} = 1 - \fid(\uc, \qpes)$ and $\infid_{\mr{f}} = 1 - \fid(\uc, \qpef)$, using the average gate fidelity \fid \cite{Nielsen2002}.